greiginsydney/Intervalometerator/SHOPPINGLIST.md

 #### Custom PCB

-The custom PCB for the project is available on eBay.
-It measures 135x76mm.
+~~The custom PCB for the project is available on eBay.
+It measures 135x76mm.~~ Currently out of stock: more are on their way, due Octob er 2023.

 - [eBay](https://www.ebay.com.au/itm/266371793739)